microsoft/microcode/docs/manual.md

 ![micro:bit simulator and MicroCode web app](./images/webAppSimulators.jpg)

-## Micro:bit V2 device and hex file
+## Downloading Micro:bit V2

-See the directions above about the four links at the bottom of the web app.
-Click on the version number (last of four links) to download the MicroCode hex file.
-Next, copy this file to your micro:bit V2 over USB (the micro:bit V1 is not supported).

-This hex file has the complete MicroCode app, but also can receive MicroCode compiled programs you create in the web app (when connected via Web USB).

-**TODO: how to download compiled MicroCode program to micro:bit**
+Click on the micro:bit button at the lower right of the screen and follow the on-screen instructions to configure your micro:bit and pair it with the editor.
+Once your micro:bit V2 is paired, the web editor will be able to download the program in your microbit.